 Children with landing net (1960) Joan Bakker

 Sculptor Joan Bakker was good at creating work that came into its own from afar.
-This also applies to this facing brick Children with landing net.
-The deep diagonals make it possible to see the main lines of the work from across the street.
-The stone has a beautiful lines and composition of rolling and more tight contours.
-The work is 150 cm high and you can see two seated children on it.
-The left figure has a landing net in hand.
+This also applies to this facing brick Children with landing net† The deep diagonals mean that you can already see the main lines of the work from across the street.
+The stone has beautiful lines and a composition of sloping and tighter contours.
+The work is 150 cm high and two seated children can be seen on it.
+The figure on the left has a landing net in his hand.
 The work was made in the percentage scheme and has been prominently featured on the facade of the schoolyard since 1960.
 The school has since been renovated and the artwork has been restored and integrated into the modified facade.
 In the evening the stone is lit.

 Joannes (Joan) Petrus Anthonius Maria Bakker (Oosterblokker, 1919 - 1999) attended the Academy of Visual Arts in Rotterdam, after which he settled permanently in Rotterdam.
 He was, among others, a student of Herman Mees (1880 - 1964) and the husband of sculptor and ceramist Riet (Maria) Elias.
 He made it together with Jan Poot (architect at the Municipality of Rotterdam) Liberation Monument at the Brink in Vreewijk, Feijenoord.
 He designed ornaments for an office building on the Botersloot with great visual power and clear stonemasonry qualities.
 He could handle the hardest stone types, in which he applied reliefs with attention to the role of light on the different stone types.
 Several works by Joan Bakker can be found in Rotterdam.